 The "International System of Units," "SI," or "SI Units" means the modernized metric system as established in 1960 by the General Conference on Weights and Measures (GIPM).
 In 1988, Congress amended the Metric Conversion Act of 1975 (see Section 5164 of Public Law 100-418) to declare that it is the policy of the United States to designate the metric system of measurement as the preferred measurement system for U.S. trade and commerce, and it further defined "the metric system of measurement" to be the International System as established by the GIPM and as interpreted or modified for the United States by the Secretary of Commerce.
-[See Metric Conversion Act of 1975 (Public Law 94 - 168, Section 3 (1) and Section 4 (4)); NIST Special Publication 330 - The International System of Units (SI); NIST Special Publication 814 - Metric System of Measurement; and, Interpretation of the International System of Units for the United States in Federal Register of July 28, 1998, (FR Vol. 63, No. 144) or subsequent revisions.]
-In 1992, Congress amended the Federal Fair Packaging and Labeling Act to require certain consumer commodities to include the appropriate SI units along with the customary inch-pound units in their quantity statements.
-(Added 1993)
+[See Metric Conversion Law 15 U.S.C.
+205, NIST Special Publication 330 - The International System of Units (SI); NIST Special Publication 814 - Metric System of Measurement; and, Interpretation of the International System of Units for the United States in Federal Register of May 16, 2008, ("Federal Register" Vol. 73, No. 96) or subsequent revisions.]
+In

+1992, Congress amended the Federal Fair Packaging and Labeling Act to require certain consumer commodities to include the appropriate SI units along with the customary inch-pound units in their quantity statements.
+(Added 1993) (Revised 2008)

 V. "Mass" and "Weight."
-[NOTE 1, page 7]
+NOTE 1, page 7]

 The mass of an object is a measure of the object's inertial property, or the amount of matter it contains.
 The weight of an object is a measure of the force exerted on the object by gravity, or the force needed to support it.
 The pull of gravity on the earth gives an object a downward acceleration of about 9.8 m/s2.
 In trade and commerce and everyday use, the term "weight" is often used as a synonym for "mass."
 The "net mass" or "net weight" declared on a label indicates that the package contains a specific amount of commodity exclusive of wrapping materials.
 The use of the term "mass" is predominant throughout the world, and is becoming increasingly common in the United States.

 (Added 1993)